assemblee-virtuelle/OntologyDesignConvention/README.md

   * SCHEMA
 * Check references given by OOPS!
 * Reorganize the document by categories.
-* Talk about modifications of PAIR with Seb for SemApps
+* Talk about modifications of PAIR with Seb et Simon for SemApps

 ## References